samigc/visualmath/README.md

-# visualmath
+# Visualmath
-Visualizations of foundations of mathematics
+Dynamic and interactive visualizations of foundations of Algebraic Geometry.